nodebasewm/nodebasewm.github.io/content/en/docs/Tutorials/validatornodemanual/_index.md

-If the Moniker appears, and ayaview reports what we are expecting to see, **Congratulations!** We have now successfully completed setting up both our Validator Node **AND** our EarthNode Stake Pool!
+If the Moniker appears om the wmt-exploer website, and ayaview reports what we are expecting to see above, **Congratulations!** We have now successfully completed setting up both our Validator Node **AND** our EarthNode Stake Pool!